 Free Again, Inc. began in 1988 by Beverly Shofstall, while working as a veterinary technician at Central Hospital for Animals in Herrin.
-The facility has since grown and now takes in over 400 hundred animals annually.
+The facility has since grown and now takes in over 450 animals annually.

 The purposes of Free Again are:

 - to rehabilitate orphaned and injured wildlife for return to their natural environment

 - to study the behavior and diseases of wildlife

 - to educate the public on the importance of all wildlife in our environment.

 Some animals, primarily non-releasable birds of prey, are kept for educational programs in order for Free Again to continue educating children and adults around the region.